ChaoticAkantor/CARPG/README.md

 Gain lifesteal.
 Toggles a bloodlust rage state, giving % bonus HP, allowing you to overheal.
 Whilst bloodlust is active you gain double lifesteal, doubled again if holding a melee weapon.
 Any overhealed health will slowly drain back to your default whilst inactive.
-Has to fully recover between uses, but can be deactivated early to refund remaining cost.
+Has to fully recover between uses, but can be deactivated early to start recovering.

 # Engineer - Robot Minions
 Can summon friendly robots based on maximum reserve power via a menu.